rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 documents.
 It emphasizes clarity, efficiency and access.
 [rivtlib](https://rivt-code.net) is a Python library for processing **rivt**.
 The minimum software needed to write **rivt** documents is Python 3.8, **rivtlib** and several other Python libraries.
-All programs are open source.
+The programs are open source.
 [rivt-doc](/rivt-doc.md) is an open source editing and publishing framework built with additional open source programs. **rivt** works with single files and extensive reports with hundreds of files.
 Multi-file reports are structured through a tri-level folder structure explained [here](/rivt-doc.md).

 ## rivt files
 <hr>

 A **rivt** file is a utf-8 Python file that includes the import statement: